The Audi 4.2L 40V Chain Driven BHF / BBK Engine

 The Audi 4.2L 40V BHF / BBK Engine

 A summary of the 4.2 40V chain driven engine to help the community.
 This was written by Alex Musskopf @ AMTuned on 3/6/2023.
-Updated on 5/7/24.
+Updated on 8/19/24.
+(Updates include shortened break in procedure)

 This particular engine is a five valve per cylinder (3 intake, 2 exhaust), 8 cylinder power plant.
 The most common bore size on this engine is 84.51mm which is found in over 99% of these engines.
 In the nearly 50 BHF 40v engines AMTuned has successfully rebuilt for customers as of 3/6/23 (not including our inhouse projects), we have only seen one 84.61mm factory bore size.
 Audi claims that some were also built with a 84.71mm factory bore.
 The larger, rarer bore sizes were re-machined during assembly when technicians found inconsistencies during the build process.
 They corrected this by machining a larger bore and using larger bore pistons appropriately allocated for that size.
 An interesting thing that was not changed when bores were enlarged were the ring packs, and this is why the Audi allows such a large acceptable ring gap (0.25-0.40mm top / 0.20 – 0.40mm second) with a wear limit of 0.80mm.
 We at AMTuned sell aftermarket ring packs at an attractive price that drop in within Audi’s specifications.
 We have accepted the fact that these engines can be rebuilt once with new ring packs utilizing the stock pistons while staying within a reasonable piston to wall clearance.
-Once an engine surpasses a decent life cycle (about 150-200k miles), rebuilding on the stock bores is not recommended.
+Once an engine surpasses a decent life cycle (about 100-150k miles), rebuilding on the stock bores is not recommended.
 After this amount of run-time, we see cylinder bores too far out of spec to justify a rebuild as seating new rings may be prolonged or never actually fully happen due to an oval bore.
 As run time gets deeper into a engine’s life cycle, the thrust and anti-thrust (The Y-Axis when standing parallel to the crankshaft) will wear more than the X-Axis.
 Because of this, AMTuned no longer rebuilds stock bore engines.
 All of our rebuilds go through our sleeving process to ensure repeated quality.

 The cylinder block, Guide frame, and Cylinder heads are made of a Hypereutectic material called Alusil.
 This is a combination of roughly 17% Silicon with the remainder made up of mostly Aluminum.
 The bores themselves are linerless and utilize the same block material.
 Instead of a conventional crosshatch hone which iron based liners use, this Alusil bore has a different finishing process.
 During production, the final bore preparation involves a combination of polishing stones to achieve the proper surface roughness.
 Traditional honing stones cannot be used as they will produce a jagged cut on the embedded silicon.
 The silicon needs to have a smooth rounded exposure for proper ring seating.
 After the polishing stones, a final hone utilizing a felt based hone and special paste with suspended silicon is used.
 This paste and felt based hone is used to cut back the aluminum within a bore and further expose the silicon.
 This void between the silicon and aluminum is now the oiling channels of the bore to lubricate the piston sides and piston rings.
 On a traditional iron block, the crosshatch finish is what is utilized as the oiling channels.
 When re-ringing an engine and re-using the factory pistons, we do not nor do we recommend to re-do the polishing steps of the bores as too much material will be removed resulting in piston to wall clearances being too far out of spec and excessive oil blow by.
 Only the final felt process should be used to re-expose the silicon for proper ring seating.
 If aftermarket pistons are used, the entire Alusil bore finishing process can be used with appropriately sized pistons.
 Seating new piston rings on linerless Alusil bores requires much longer run time than a traditional iron bore.
 Because the silicon is much harder than the piston rings, it is mostly only the piston rings that will wear to create the optimal seal as opposed to a traditional iron bore where the rings and bore both wear.
 Our rebuilds have a 1k mile break in period with 3 oil change and driving habit milestones to be reached before changing to full synthetic oil.
 Even after switching to full synthetic, the engine will take thousands of miles to fully bed in the piston rings and achieve optimal compression.

-This is the break in schedule we recommend when re-ringing a Alusil bore (THIS IS NOT TO BE FOLLOWED WITH OUR SLEEVED BLOCKS):
+This is the break in schedule we recommend when re-ringing a Alusil bore (THIS IS NOT TO BE FOLLOWED WITH OUR SLEEVED BLOCKS):.

-• Use Use Penzoil Conventional 10w-40 Oil (9.5qts) & new filter.
-6-100 miles with keeping rev's below 6krpm, 75% engine load or less, mostly city driving, utilize engine breaking.
+- Use Use Penzoil Conventional 10w-40 Oil (9.5qts) & new filter.
+1-5 miles with keeping rev's below 6krpm, 75% engine load or less, mostly city driving, utilize engine breaking.

-• Use semi-synthetic oil within the 5w-30 and 10w-40 range (9.5qts) & new filter.
-101-250 miles. sporadically rev vehicle to full rpm range while driving.
+- Use semi-synthetic oil within the 5w-30 and 10w-40 range (9.5qts) & new filter.
+51-250 miles. sporadically rev vehicle to full rpm range while driving.
 100% engine load allowed sporadically (don't attempt a 1/4 run).
 Normal road use.
 Utilize engine breaking when possible.

-• Use full synthetic oil 5w-40 (9.5qts) & new filter.
+- Use full synthetic oil 5w-40 (9.5qts) & new filter.
 251+ miles.
 Drive vehicle as you wish. perform the first two oil changes at less than 3k miles.
 If forced induction we recommend a 2500 mile or less interval.

 This engine is pretty stout from the factory as it can nearly achieve a 100% power gain with forced induction options before needing some upgrades.
 We have monitored over time that a safe maximum operating range on a stock longblock should be around 425whp/400wtq~ on a supercharged engine, and 475whp/450wtq~ on a turbocharged engine.
 The difference in numbers is due to the belt drive nature of superchargers and the slight strain addition to create the same amount of power when comparing to a exhaust gas driven turbocharger.
 We try to stay away from giving exact numbers as these are based on dynamometers that can have a rather large discrepancy depending on the style of the machine and how it is calibrated.
 For those looking to surpass these power figures with forced induction we have found three areas in which the engine should be upgraded to safely handle the additional stress.
 The connecting rods are the first area needing attention.
 Factory connecting rods for this engine are made through a cast powdered process with a sintered finish as opposed to some other forged variants in the Audi 4.2L lineup.
 Because of this alloy, almost all power related stock engine failures involve the connecting rods.